p8s-project/pace-cli/docs/PRIVATE_CATALOG_GUIDE.md

 The first step is to create a new, dedicated Git repository to house your catalog.
 This repository will contain your `catalog.yaml` and, optionally, any custom Terraform modules you maintain.

-This repository should be accessible to the developers who will be using the `pace` CLI.
+This repository should be accessible to the developers who will be using the `vez` CLI.

 ## Step 2: Build Your `catalog.yaml`